This page was most recently updated on May 8th, 2025

 A. Permanent Titles.

 No Monarch may bestow more than two (2) permanent titles.
-Court Law shall determine permanent titles.
-Permanent titles may not necessarily be considered “working” titles, as they are actually honorary titles.
+Court Law shall determine permanent titles in addition to their Queen Mother and King Father.
+Permanent titles may not necessarily be considered “working” as they are honorary.
 Apart from any declarations made concerning permanent titles as set out and limited hereinafter, declarations made during any reign apply only to that reign and to no future reign of any other Monarch.
-The Board shall be the final authority with regard to internal matters concerning the Imperial Monarchs.
-Having once attained the title of Emperor, Empress, Prince or Princess Royal one may not take a line title lesser than the highest permanent title once held.
+The Board shall be the final authority regarding internal matters concerning the Imperial Monarchs.
+Once the title of Emperor, Empress, Emprex, Prince Royal, Princess Royal, or Princex/Princet Royal has been attained, one may not take a line title less than the highest permanent title once held.
 [See Proclamation by Empress XII, Erica Courtland.]
-The Queen Mother and King Father shall be chosen by a combined majority vote of the Council of Regents and the Board.
-Qualifications for these titles shall be based upon both past and present involvement with the Court, overall knowledge of the Court, willingness to assume the position of Emperor or Empress should it become necessary, and their intention to continue active involvement with the Court.
-The King Father and Queen Mother may be removed by the Board and Council of Regents if it is found that they are not fulfilling the requirements and duties of their position or if they have left the area for more than thirty (30) days without a leave of absence.
-The Board may not grant a leave of absence for a period of more than sixty (60) days.
+The Queen Mother and King Father shall be chosen by a combined majority vote of the elected Monarchs and the Board of Advisors.
+Qualifications for these titles shall be based upon both past and present involvement with the Court, overall knowledge of the Court, willingness to assume the position of Emperor, Empress or Emprex should it become necessary, and their intention to continue active involvement with the Court.
+The Board and Council of Regents may remove the King Father and Queen Mother if it is found that they are not fulfilling the requirements and duties of their position or if they have left the area for more than thirty (30) days without a leave of absence.
+The Board may not grant a leave of absence for more than sixty (60) days.
 If these positions are vacated by resignation, and the Monarch is in good standing, the Council of Regents may choose to give an honorary title of King Father Emeritus or Regent Dowager Queen Mother.
 Any regalia, in suitable condition, specific to said titles, should be passed on to the newly elected Monarch.
-If these positions are vacated by resignation or removal from office, the process for choosing a replacement shall be by written notification to all court members and the Council of Regents.
-This notification must request nominations and all nominees must complete an application by a date set by the Board.
-The date for the application deadline must occur no later than forty five (45) days after the position has been vacated and the Board and Council of Regents must meet and vote upon the replacement and install the new elects no later than sixty (60) days after the vacancy occurs.
-The Board may appoint a temporary replacement during this transition period with the exception that should the temporary replacements be required to assume the position of Emperor or Empress then they first must be approved by both the Board and the Council of Regents before being installed in office.
+If these positions are vacated by resignation or removal from the office, the process for choosing a replacement shall be by writing notifications to all court members and the Council of Regents.
+This notification must request nominations, and all nominees must complete an application by the date set by the Board.
+The date for application deadline must be no later than forty-five (45) days after the position has been vacated, and the Board and Council of Regents must meet and vote upon the replacement and install the new elections no later than sixty (60) days after the vacancy occurs.
+The Board may appoint a temporary replacement during this transition period with the exception that temporary replacements should be required to assume the position of monarchy; then they first must be approved by both the Board and the Council of Regents before being installed in the office.
 [Amended on 02/12/2006, General Membership Meeting.]
 [See Proclamation by Emperor XIII, Danny Entler.]

-The Imperial Monarchs may invest anyone with any title of their choosing so long as such title does not duplicate any existing permanent, lifetime title.
+The Imperial Monarchs may invest in anyone with any chosen title so long as such title does not duplicate any existing permanent, lifetime title.
 No titles shall contain profanity.
 The Imperial Monarchs are encouraged to grant such reign titles liberally in recognition of participation in and contribution to the Royal Court.
 Such titles shall be announced at Investitures or at any time throughout the duration of the reign.
 [Amended on 02/12/2006, General Membership Meeting.]
 [See Proclamation by Empress II, Viv.]

-SECTION 9.10 Removal of Emperor or Empress for Just Cause.
+SECTION 9.10 Removal of Emperor, Empress, or Emprex for Just Cause.

-B. Person, persons, or organization(s) may present accusations against an Emperor or Empress.
+B. People, people, or organization(s) may present accusations against an Emperor or Empress.

-K.1.
-The Board shall investigate or cause to be investigated any accusation made against any Emperor or Empress.
+1. The Board shall investigate or cause to be investigated any accusation made against any monarch.

-K.2.
-After due investigation, if there are sufficient facts to support allegations against Monarch in question, then formal charges may be brought and a trial shall be set in accordance with the rules set forth hereinafter.
+2. After due investigation, if sufficient facts support the allegations against the Monarch in question, formal charges may be brought, and a trial shall be set in accordance with the rules set forth hereinafter.

 SECTION 9.11 Trials of Monarchs or Members of the Court.

 C. The Board shall appoint a Prosecutor to present the case against the Monarch who has been accused.
-It shall be the Prosecutor’s duty to ascertain and verify all facts in each case, to present evidence against the Monarch, and to present arguments for the Prosecution.
-In the event that the Prosecutor is member of the Council of Regents, the prosecutor shall have no vote on the outcome of the trial.
+It shall be the Prosecutor’s duty to ascertain and verify all facts in each case, to present evidence against Monarch, and to present arguments for the Prosecution.
+If the Prosecutor is a member of the Council of Regents, the prosecutor shall have no vote on the trial’s outcome.

-D. The Monarch shall have the right to be represented by a member of his/her own choosing, or to represent himself/herself at the Council of Regents Trial.
+D. The Monarch shall have the right to be represented by a member of their choosing or to represent themselves at the Council of Regents Trial.

-E. The Prosecutor shall have the burden of proving the accusations true by a preponderance of the evidence.
+E. The Prosecutor shall be burdened to prove the accusations true by a preponderance of the evidence.
 A “preponderance of the evidence” shall mean that the accusations are more probably true than not based on all of the evidence presented by the Prosecutor and the Monarch.

 F. No Council of Regents member who has made the accusation shall sit on the Council of Regents Trial.

-G. The panel of judges shall render a verdict after hearing all the evidence.
+G. The judges shall render a verdict after hearing all the evidence.
 The possible verdicts are as follows:

 1. “Guilty”.
 For the Council of Regents to render this verdict, they must agree by a three-fourths (3/4) majority vote of the quorum members present.

 3. “Non-verdict”.
 The Council of Regents must render this verdict if sufficient evidence has not been presented to persuade the Council of Regents to a verdict of either Guilty or Not Guilty, by the necessary vote.
-In case of a Non- verdict, the Monarch shall continue to reign subject, however, to the scrutiny of the Board.
+In the case of a Non-verdict, the Monarch shall continue to reign subject, however, to the scrutiny of the Board.

 I. The Board of Advisors shall report the verdict to the members of the Court at the next scheduled regular meeting.
 [See Proclamation by Emperor XX, Sam Relaford.]